ccare/ccare.github.com/source/_posts/2012-03-23-visible-ops.markdown

 without, I think it would be having a code-review process that's tightly coupled to the build/release process.

-Nearly a year ago, our team moved to using Gerrit [4] as our principle review tool.
+Nearly a year ago, our team moved to using [Gerrit](http://code.google.com/p/gerrit/) as our principle review tool.
 The way it integrates with version control and continuous integration is fantastic.
 We were already following a continuous deployment model, but I feel that following the Gerrit workflow has helped us get closer to doing truly